Clayco Future Leaders Fellowship

 Candidates may be aspiring or early career administrators or those transitioning from performance into administration.

 Strong candidates will have a passion for the performing arts.
-They will be self-motivated, balance multiple responsibilities effectively, and demonstrate strong communicate skills that will allow them to interact with artists, donors, volunteers, board members, and staff in a range of professional situations.
+They will be self-motivated, balance multiple responsibilities effectively, and demonstrate strong communication skills that will allow them to interact with artists, donors, volunteers, board members, and staff in a range of professional situations.

 Program Timeline for 2022-23 Fellowship: